 DALMATIAN CUISINE The healthiest and liveliest cuisine in Croatia.
 Dalmatian food and wine have a special status among the Croatians.
 Make sure you explore it and you will be delighted.
 Dalmatian cuisine has not changed for centuries.
 Core ingredients are olive oil, wine and everything from the sea.
 The Dalmatian cuisine is simple, without any complications, not open to mish-mashes and fusions, this makes it unique and even stubborn..like some traditional people of this region!

-3. Gregada and Pašticada Gregada, a fisherman’s dish from Hvar can be described as soup and the main course in one.
-It is prepared with high quality whirefish, potatoes, onion garlic, white wine, and olive oil.
-Pašticada is a strewe beef dish.
-The beef isstuffe with ham, garlic an cloves, ..marinated in red wine, garlic, with vegetables, later served as sauce.
-This dish is usually served with gnocchi.
+3. Gregada and Pašticada Gregada, a fisherman’s dish from Island Hvar, can be described as a soup and the main course all in one.
+It is prepared with high-quality whitefish, potatoes, onion garlic, white wine, and olive oil.
+Pašticada is a marinated beef dish.
+The beef is stuffed with ham, garlic and cloves, marinated in red wine, garlic, with vegetables, simmered slowly in its own juices and later served as a rich sauce with homemade gnocchi.

-5. Fritule or Rožata Fritule appear like small doughnuts and have a distinct taste.
-This sweet cooked cream dessert thanks to raisins and a splash of rakija (grappa) in the dough.
-Rožata is similar to a creme caramel..made from eggs, milk and caramelized sugar.
+5. Fritule or Rožata – Fritule appear as small doughnuts and have a distinct taste thanks to raisins and a splash of rakija (grappa) in the dough.
+While Rožata is a cooked cream dessert similar to a creme caramel, made from eggs, milk and caramelized sugar.

 Looking forward to hearing from you and meeting you in Croatia!